 Men’s Health Matters

-The symptoms of BPH include slowing of the urinary stream, frequent urination, getting up at night to urinate, incomplete emptying of the bladder, urgency to urinate, hesitancy during urination, and post-void dribbling.
+The symptoms of Prostate Enlargement (BPH) can include slowing of the urinary stream, frequent urination, getting up at night to urinate, incomplete emptying of the bladder, urgency to urinate, hesitancy during urination, and post-void dribbling.

 Understand Your Options